 - Applications and customer base: Vehicle telematics, asset tracking, energy and security remain leading application areas.
 Interestingly, vendors are seeing a shift in their customer base.
 Average volume per customer is increasing as the field becomes more mature and as more customers move from pilots or early trials to production deployment.
 Concurrently, module vendors are seeing the continuing rise in importance of corporate adopters and product OEMs in their new role as customers, alongside the more traditional application service-provider customer base.

 - LPWA—or low-power wide area—is causing air standard fragmentation: Vendors cite the rise of diverse LPWA technologies, both for licensed and unlicensed spectrum, as creating confusion and complexity alike in the market.
 Yet the chaos also provides a key opportunity to optimize wireless wide-area network (WAN) connectivity for IoT applications, and thereby greatly expand the addressable IoT market opportunity for wireless WAN technologies.
 Specifically and for applications that do not need high throughput, LPWA technologies offer very low cost, long battery life, network simplicity and increased range as well as improved in-building penetration.
 Ultimately, IHS Markit believes there is room in the LPWA market for both licensed spectrum and unlicensed spectrum, particularly since there are many IoT applications (e.g., precision agriculture) that traditional mobile network infrastructure is unable to reach and where a private network will have to be deployed.

-Sam Lucero is Senior Principal Analyst, IoT & M2M, at IHS Markit
+Sam Lucero is Senior Principal Analyst, IoT & M2M, within the IHS Technology Group at IHS Markit